pwdonh/audio_tokens/README.md

 -	`rt`: the time, in milliseconds, from starting the trial to submitting the ratings The fields `stimuli`, `ratingtype`, `labels` and `anchors` are equivalent to the parameters specified in the experiment script.
 The remaining fields are generic jsPsych outputs.

 jsPsych has the option to save the experiment results in json (as shown above) or csv format.
 However the results from an Audio-Tokens trial contain ratings for multiple stimuli.
-To simplify further analysis, we provide a python script that converts the data coming from jsPsych to a spreadsheet in "long format".
+To simplify further analysis, we provide a python command-line tool that converts the data coming from jsPsych to a spreadsheet in "long format".
 The json-results as shown above will be converted to the following, where each row corresponds to one stimulus:

 |    | stimulus                              | rating               | label     | trial_index | ratingtype |
 |----|---------------------------------------|----------------------|-----------|-------------|------------|